andersbogsnes/homepage/content/presentations/ml_project/6_tests.md

 Write some tests!

 - Create some mock data
 - transform it and verify the output
+- run pytest on your test code

+---

+## Coverage

+Coverage

 {{% /section %}}